 This one is pretty personal and there’s a lot packed into the paragraphs, so take your time reading them.
 These first three letters were the hardest for me to write.
 But I did so instead of sitting down with you when you’re older, because it’s still easier for me to catch in writing everything I want to say.
 And because while the lessons are for you firstly, they might be helpful to others too, so sharing them is the right thing to do.

-When I was 21 I was driving the car in the picture on State Highway One.
+When I was twenty-two, I was driving the car in the picture on State Highway One.
 I was heading to Palmerston North to buy a friend’s birthday present.
 Something cool from the city.

 I didn’t make it to the mall.

 I crossed the centre line and crashed head-on into a van coming from the opposite direction.
 You can still see the driver’s seat I was sitting in, and if you can imagine what happens to soft skin, bone, and tissue in a collision where a car’s steel gets that twisted and bent, you can probably picture how I ended up.

 I was in a coma for three days, then lived in a wheelchair and hospital bed for about four months.
 I suffered serious head trauma, a snapped thigh bone, shattered jaw, punctured lung, one foot reduced to bone dust, and more pain on most days than I’d experienced in my life so far.